Q. Why should I enter the TORI competition?

 Q. How do I submit my TORI entry fee?

 A. You must pay for each of your TORI entries in order to receive complete entry instructions.
-The deadline for initial registration or at least one category is by 3 AM Eastern / 12 AM Pacific on Friday, July 16, 2021.
-(Since this has confused many - register no later than Thursday before you go to bed).
-Once registration is received we will send you the entry requirements.
+The deadline for initial registration or at least one category is by Thursday, July 20, 2023.
 Please pay online on the TORI page.

 Q. What if I still have questions about the TORI Awards?